bigdogz-io/expiring-accounts/README.md

 ## Running

+The application can be run as a standard Spring Boot application.
+However it is configured to be built and run with Helm onto a Kubernetes cluster using skaffold.

+`skaffold dev`

+Assuming you have minikube or an external cluster configured this will build and deploy the application.

+**NOTE**
+If you are using the `--port-forward` option to skaffold you may see a bunch of warnings about being unable to map pods to a service.
+Set an environment variable of `SKAFFOLD_DISABLE_SERVICE_FORWARDING=1` to make this go away.
+The value of this variable doesn't matter, it just needs to be set.

 ### Prerequisites

 You must run both MongoDB and Axon Server on your local system for the application to function properly.